Idealism: Contemporary idealism

 Today, idealism remains a minority view in Western analytic circles.
 In spite of this, the study of the work of the Anglo-American idealists saw a revival in the 21st century with an increase in publications at the turn of the century, and they are now considered to have made important contributions to philosophy.

 Several modern figures continue to defend idealism.
 Recent idealist philosophers include A. A. Luce (Sense without Matter, 1954), Timothy Sprigge (The Vindication of Absolute Idealism, 1984), Leslie Armour, Vittorio Hösle (Objective Idealism, 1998), John Andrew Foster (A World for Us, 2008), John A. Leslie (Infinite Minds: A Philosophical Cosmology, 2002), and Bernardo Kastrup (The Idea of the World, 2018).
 In 2022, Howard Robinson authored Perception and Idealism.

 Both Foster and Sprigge defend idealism through an epistemic argument for the unity of the act of perception with its object.
 Sprigge also made an argument from grounding, which held that our phenomenal objects presuppose some noumenal ground.
 As such For Sprigge, the physical world "consists in innumerable mutually interacting centres of experience, or, what comes to the same, of pulses and flows of experience."
 Thus, the noumenal ground is the totality of all experiences, which are one "concrete universal", that resembles Bradley's absolute.

 Helen Yetter-Chappell has defended nontheistic (quasi-)Berkeleyan idealism.

 Analytic idealism

-A recent strand of idealist metaphysics has been developed within analytic philosophy by Bernardo Kastrup.
+A recent strand of idealist metaphysics has been developed within analytic philosophy (analytic idealism) by Bernardo Kastrup.
 In his doctoral dissertation Analytic Idealism (2019), he argues that reality is constituted by universal consciousness and introduces the notion of dissociation as a mechanism to explain how individual conscious agents arise within a single underlying mind.
 His later work Analytic Idealism in a Nutshell has been the subject of reviews and discussion in contemporary philosophy (e.g. Sjöstedt-Hughes 2025).
-Building on this approach, Bruno Tonetto’s Return to Consciousness (2025) synthesizes consciousness-first arguments from science, metaphysics, and cultural analysis, presenting idealism as a unifying worldview.
+Building on this approach, Bruno Tonetto's Return to Consciousness (2025) synthesizes consciousness-first arguments from science, metaphysics, and cultural analysis, presenting idealism as a unifying worldview.
 These contributions exemplify a small but ongoing effort to revive idealist metaphysics in analytic philosophy of mind.